rrquizon1/Depth-Pruning-Replication/README.md

 Results show that for CIFAR-10 dataset, even with random initialization, the pruned network shows competitive performance compared to the original netowrk.

-With original network having 3.2M parameters with 89.73% accuracy and the pruned networks reduced to only 310k parameters with 88.80% and 88.68%% accuracy.
+With original network having 3.2M parameters with 89.73% accuracy and the pruned networks reduced to only 310k parameters with 88.80% (initialized values from original network) and 88.68% (random initialization) accuracy.
 This shows an effective pruning with around 90% reduction with less than 1 % reduction in accuracy.
 This reduction reduces memory requirements of the model and could potentially speed up inference.